All The Gear You Need To Get Started Carp Fishing

 A lot of people getting into carp fishing don’t have a lot to spend on gear.
 Finding out what gear is really going to be worth the investment in the long term can get expensive.
 You can spend thousands on gear you may never use.

-This is a great way to get started carp fishing on a budget and get lines in the water to find out what you really need.
+This is a great way to get started carp fishing on a budget and get lines in the water to find out gear really matters when you’re trying to land more carp.

 The rod you choose really depends on your fishing style.
 You can leave your rods out and wait, or you may want to walk the edge and stalk.